 Italy Health Insurance and Healthcare Overview

 Italy offers universal healthcare to all Italian citizens and permanent residents as part of its public healthcare sector, as the country regards healthcare as a fundamental right.
 The Servicio Sanitaris Nazionale (SSN) is the government agency responsible for ensuring high quality treatment, and all those eligible for public healthcare must register with the SSN.
 However, newly arrived foreign nationals are usually not eligible to receive healthcare under the SNN service.
 Therefore, securing an Italy health insurance plan is advisable.

-Background of the Italian Healthcare System
+The Italian Healthcare System

-Local vs Private Healthcare in Italy
+Public vs Private Healthcare in Italy

 The Cost of International Health Insurance in Italy

 The cost of international health insurance in Italy will vary based on a number of factors, such as your age, health, and benefit requirements.
 According to our free-to-download Cost of International Health Insurance Report 2020-2021, the average cost of health insurance for individuals and families in 2020 was USD $3,737 and USD $10,294, respectively.